steinbergmedia/halion-script-api/src/HALion-Script/pages/Creating-Parameters.md

 ## Parameter Change Callback

-The change callback is only called if the value of the parameter was changed from the user interface, e.g., by adjusting the corresponding control on the macro page, or by calling [setParameter](./setParameter.md).
-It is not called if the value was changed through assigning a value from inside the script.
+The change callback is only called if the value of the parameter was changed on the user interface, e.g., by adjusting the corresponding control on the macro page, or by calling [setParameter](./setParameter.md).
+It is not called if the value was changed by assigning a value from inside the script.
 The following example revisits [Example 1](#example-1) to demonstrate this:

 #### Example 3